Social vulnerability: Risk-Hazard (RH) Model

 Initial RH models sought to understand the impact of a hazard as a function of exposure to the hazardous event and the sensitivity of the entity exposed.
 Applications of this model in environmental and climate impact assessments generally emphasised exposure and sensitivity to perturbations and stressors and worked from the hazard to the impacts.
 However, several inadequacies became apparent.
-Principally, it does not treat the ways in which the systems in question amplify or attenuate the impacts of the hazard.
+Primarily, it does not address how the systems in question amplify or attenuate the hazard's impacts.
 Neither does the model address the distinction among exposed subsystems and components that lead to significant variations in the consequences of the hazards, or the role of political economy in shaping differential exposure and consequences.
 This led to the development of the PAR model.

 Pressure and Release (PAR) Model

 Pressure and Release (PAR) model after Blaikie et al. (1994) showing the progression of vulnerability.
 The diagram shows a disaster as the intersection between socio-economic pressures on the left and physical exposures (natural hazards) on the right.

 The PAR model understands a disaster as the intersection between socio-economic pressure and physical exposure.
 Risk is explicitly defined as a function of the perturbation, stressor, or stress and the vulnerability of the exposed unit.
 In this way, it directs attention to the conditions that make exposure unsafe, leading to vulnerability and to the causes creating these conditions.
-Used primarily to address social groups facing disaster events, the model emphasises distinctions in vulnerability by different exposure units such as social class and ethnicity.
-The model distinguishes between three components on the social side: root causes, dynamic pressures and unsafe conditions, and one component on the natural side, the natural hazards itself.
-Principal root causes include "economic, demographic and political processes", which affect the allocation and distribution of resources between different groups of people.
-Dynamic Pressures translate economic and political processes in local circumstances (e.g. migration patterns).
-Unsafe conditions are the specific forms in which vulnerability is expressed in time and space, such as those induced by the physical environment, local economy or social relations.
+Used primarily to address social groups facing disasters, the model emphasises distinctions in vulnerability across different exposure units, such as social class and ethnicity.
+The model distinguishes between three components on the social side: root causes, dynamic pressures, and unsafe conditions, and one component on the natural side, the natural hazards themselves.
+Principal root causes include "economic, demographic and political processes" that affect the allocation and distribution of resources among different groups of people.
+Dynamic Pressures translate economic and political processes in local circumstances (e.g., migration patterns).
+Unsafe conditions are the specific forms in which vulnerability is expressed in time and space, such as those induced by the physical environment, local economy, or social relations.

 Although explicitly highlighting vulnerability, the PAR model appears insufficiently comprehensive for the broader concerns of sustainability science.
-Primarily, it does not address the coupled human environment system in the sense of considering the vulnerability of biophysical subsystems and it provides little detail on the structure of the hazard's causal sequence.
+Primarily, it does not address the coupled human environment system in the sense of considering the vulnerability of biophysical subsystems, and it provides little detail on the structure of the hazard's causal sequence.
 The model also tends to underplay feedback beyond the system of analysis that the integrative RH models included.